-- In addition to the standard start date of the programme on 1 September, a number of study programmes have another standard start date on 1 February.
-The website and the study guide of the relevant programmes list whether this also applies to your chosen programme. - 2.
+- 1. In addition to the standard start date of the programme on 1 September, a number of study programmes have another standard start date on 1 February.
+The website and the study guide of the relevant programmes list whether this also applies to your chosen programme18. - 2.
 If you wish to enrol in the study programme in question with a standard start date of 1 February, you must apply for enrolment with the university via Studielink on 31 December at the latest. - 3.
 If you apply for enrolment on the standard start date of 1 February, your first enrollment runs from 1 February to 31 August.
 You must then re-enrol by 1 September in order to continue the study programme.
 Your re-enrolment as of 1 September must then again comply with the applicable rules. - 4.
-If you are enrolling for the first time for the first year of an AD programme, or for the propaedeutic phase of a bachelor's degree programme, and you are living in the Netherlands at the time of application for enrolment, you will be required to return the digital intake form no later than on 15 January and also to participate in the programme selection activity (matching)
+If you are enrolling for the first time19 for the first year of an AD programme, or for the propaedeutic phase of a bachelor's degree programme in the full-time or work placement variant, and you are living in the Netherlands at the time of application for enrolment, you will be required to return the digital intake form no later than on 15 January and also to participate in the programme selection activity (matching)